39 Museums in Salvador: Discover the history and culture of Bahia

 Tempostal Museum in Salvador BA

-• Postcards and Stamps: Includes a vast collection of postcards and stamps from the late 19th and mid-20th centuries.
+• Postcards and Stamps: Includes an extensive collection of postcards and stamps from the late 19th to the mid 20th century.

-• Historical Photographs: Captures of belle époque Salvador and other locations, documenting urban and social evolution.
+• Historical Photographs: Captures of the Belle Epoque Salvador and other locations, documenting urban and social evolution.

-• Adorned Cards: These are adorned with stones and feathers, representing a decorative and cultural aspect of the time.
+• Decorated cards: These are decorated with stones and feathers, representing a decorative and cultural aspect of the period.

 Experience

-• Consultation and Exhibition: Part of the collection is displayed on the walls and rooms of the museum, while another part is available for consultation, providing a deep immersion in the history of the period.
+• Consultation and exhibition: Part of the collection is on display on the walls and in the rooms of the museum, while another part is available for consultation, allowing a deep immersion in the history of the period.

-• Highlights: Urban prints from Salvador and elaborately decorated cards, offering a glimpse into the aesthetic and social practices of the past.
+• Highlights: Urban prints of Salvador and elaborately decorated cards that offer a glimpse into the aesthetic and social practices of the past.

 24. Carmo Gate Museum